Last Updated on October 15, 2022 by Lori Geurin

 2. Drink green tea and coffee during your fast.

 Also, avoid fruity teas because they can contain added sugars that could break your fast.
 For more on this, check out What Is Clean Fasting And How Does It Work.
 Caffeine naturally suppresses the appetite, so that’s an added benefit.

 4. Start your fast after dinner.

-This is the easiest time for most people to start fasting because this means that you’ll be sleeping for the majority of the fast.
+This is the easiest time for most people to start fasting because you’ll be sleeping for most of the fast.
 There’s no reason to make it hard on yourself, right?